rocky-linux/documentation/docs/guides/web/mod_SSL_apache.md

 firewall-cmd --reload
 ```

 At this point you should be able to access the Apache Web-Server via HTTPS.
-Enter `https://your-server-ip` or `https://your-server-hostname` to confirm the `mod_ssl` configuration.
+Enter `https://your-server-ip` or `https://your-server-hostname` to confirm the 'mod_ssl' configuration.

 ## Generate SSL Certificate